SUSTAINABILITY PERFORMANCE

 We estimate the total amount of carbon being sequestered from within our compound is 2,180 kgs per year, or the equivalent of driving the average petrol powered vehicle around 8,000 km.
 While being a solid contribution to offsetting our total carbon footprint we want and need to do more.

-Our second initiative involves the replanting of many more trees on selected government and community land around Thailand.
-Our plan is to use this project as a means to introduce Thai secondary year students to our sustainability program through education and tree planting activities, thereby helping them learn more about the challenges facing their generation and the wide range of opportunities for them to instigate change and improvements.
-We have already partnered with the Wells School Group in Chonburi on this project.
+Our second initiative involves the replanting of many more trees on selected government and community land around the world.
+Our plan is to use this project as a means to introduce school students to our sustainability program through education and tree planting activities, thereby helping them learn more about the challenges facing their generation and the wide range of opportunities for them to instigate change and improvements.